-The world is confronted by complex uncertainties, shocks and a series of simultaneous, interrelated crises: From climate change and environmental degradation, epidemics and pandemics, to prolonged instability, humanitarian disasters, conflicts and economic disruption.
-Society is learning the hard way that current approaches to health, the environment and economy are not resilient to periods of protracted and concurrent crises, which erode people's health and ultimately undermine individual and societal well-being.
+The world is confronting complex uncertainties, shocks and a series of simultaneous, interrelated crises: From climate change and environmental degradation, to prolonged instability, conflicts and economic jolts, society is learning the hard way that current approaches to health, the environment and economy are not resilient to periods of concurrent crises, which erode people's health and ultimately undermine individual and societal well-being.

 Countries have distinct vulnerabilities to crises and their compound effects, leaving nations and communities impacted - and inspired to take action - in very different ways.
-For example, the COVID-19 pandemic exposed many of the common fractures and inequities in society, fragility of current economic models and highlighted the significance of many social, economic, political, environmental and commercial determinants of health.
+For example, the COVID-19 pandemic exposed some of the common fractures and inequities in society, and highlighted the significance of many social, economic, political, environmental and commercial determinants of health.
 Despite the tragic loss of life, it also clearly demonstrated the extraordinary outcomes that genuine whole-of-government, multilateral and multisectoral collaboration can generate when focused on health.
-Additionally, it highlighted the fundamental importance of empowering and strengthening resilient communities and public systems, while addressing the needs of people encountering vulnerable situations.
+Additionally, it highlighted the fundamental importance of empowering and strengthening resilient communities, while addressing the needs of people encountering vulnerable situations.

-Well-being is captured within the original WHO expression of health as a positive, aspirational and experiential condition of life endured by all individuals: "Health is a state of complete physical, mental and social well-being and not merely the absence of disease or infirmity".
+Well-being is captured within the original WHO expression of health as an aspirational and experiential reality of life endured by all individuals: "Health is a state of complete physical, mental and social well-being and not merely the absence of disease or infirmity".
 Sustaining and protecting health during crises requires integrated thinking and actions in relation to societal, community and individual well-being, as well as changes in attitudes and investments in key social structures - particularly those that enable people to take more control of their own lives and health.

-Where such crises are prolonged, their overlap with natural disasters, extreme climate events, periods of food insecurity, economic impacts such as inflation affecting food prices, shortages of clean water and weak health systems, disease outbreaks become more likely, amplifying the effects of the original crises.
-With traditional lines fading between crisis management and recovery, emergency humanitarian responses and national development approaches, adaptation requires a fundamental redirection of societal values and actions to sustain and protect health and well-being at all levels.
+Where such crises are prolonged, their overlap with natural disasters, extreme climate events, periods of food insecurity, economic impacts such as inflation affecting food prices, shortages of clean water and weak health systems, disease outbreaks becomes more likely, amplifying the effects of the original crisis.
+With traditional lines fading between crisis management and recovery, emergency humanitarian responses, and national development approaches, adaptation requires a fundamental redirection of societal values and actions to sustain and protect health and well-being at all levels.